Waitress (2007 film): Plot

 At the hospital, Jenna discovers Joe is also a patient undergoing an elective procedure; he hands her an envelope with instructions not to open it until after the baby is born.
 Much to her dismay, she is also greeted by Dr. Pomatter's wife, who is rounding with other residents.
 Jenna then begs Dr. Pomatter to administer as many drugs as possible so she will not feel a thing.

 Jenna gives birth to a baby girl.
 When she holds her newborn for the first time, Jenna's ambivalence melts into a full-blown bond with her daughter, whom she names Lulu.
 Earl, disappointed that it is a girl, reminds Jenna of her coerced promise not to love the baby more than she does him.
 Jenna says she has not loved him in years, will no longer put up with his abuse, and will not let Lulu grow up with his mistreating her, and wants a divorce.
 Enraged, Earl attempts to assault Jenna, but is escorted out of the hospital by security staff.

 Later, as Jenna prepares to leave the hospital, due to Earl refusing to pay her medical bills as retaliation for being kicked out, Becky and Dawn inform her Joe collapsed into a coma during his procedure.
 Jenna then remembers Joe's envelope.
-In it, she finds a card with a sketch of her, inscribed "To my only friend, start fresh", along with a check for $270,450.
+In it, she finds a card with a sketch of her, inscribed "To my only friend, start fresh", along with a cheque for $270,450.

 While leaving the hospital, Dr. Pomatter asks her about their future.
 She decides to end their relationship, informing him of the enormous trust she sensed from his wife.
 She then hands him a chocolate Moon Pie and asks her friends to wheel her out.
 Jenna later wins the contest, and turns the diner into a new restaurant named "Lulu's Pies", and she and Lulu walk home happily.